 - 1 cup powdered sugar

-- Preheat the oven to 315°F. Butter and flour a standard bundt pan.
+- Preheat oven to 325°F. Butter and flour a standard bundt pan.
 Set aside.

 - In the bowl of a stand mixer fitted with the whisk, whip the softened butter for 2 minutes.

 - Gradually add the granulated sugar and salt.
 After all has been added whip on high speed for 7 minutes.